The technetronic era involves the gradual appearance of a more controlled

 If all this above is not a formula for revolution I don't know what is!
 If or

-when the United States melts down in revolution,
+when the United States starts tp melt down toward revolution,

 don't you think that several other nations will try to contribute to the